jankais3r/RelativityOne-Bookmarklets/README.md

 ```

 ### Stop Inactivity Logout
 We all know how counter-productive an unexpected logout from Relativity can be.
 This bookmarklet calls the `resetExpirationTimeout` function every 5 minutes, making sure your session does not expire due to inactivity.
-Technically, only the first line is necessary, the rest of the code changes color of some UI elements to show you the script has been activated.
+Technically, only the first line is necessary.
+The rest of the code changes color of several UI elements to indicate that the script has been activated.
 ```js
 const resetExpirationTimeoutd = setInterval(window.top.relativitySessionManager.resetExpirationTimeout, 300000);
 document.getElementById('nav_layout').style.backgroundColor = '#e2ebf3';